Are peptides legal in UAE and Dubai?

 Retatrutide is the example most readers actually care about.
 It is not a UAE-registered pharmacy medicine, and trial activity does not turn it into one.
 If a page frames retatrutide like a routine therapeutic medicine, that should raise an immediate flag.

 If it is framed strictly as a research compound, the compliance question becomes narrower and more practical: does the listing stay non-therapeutic, and does the proof stack hold up?
-That is why this page should sit next to the approval tracker, the Dubai research page, and the supplier checklist, rather than replacing them.
+That is why this page should sit next to the approval tracker, the Dubai research page, the Retatrutide Research Hub, and the supplier checklist, rather than replacing them.
+For a broader Dubai explainer on how different peptide categories get discussed in practice, see biohacking peptides in Dubai.

 Our Research Standards